 AMERICAN MASTERS George Stevens: A Filmmaker's Journey

-Director George Stevens influenced generations of filmmakers with such Academy Award-winning classics as “A Place in the Sun” and “Giant.”
+Director George Stevens influenced generations of filmmakers with such Academy Award-winning classics as "A Place in the Sun" and "Giant."
 Now AMERICAN MASTERS presents the broadcast premiere of a moving tribute to the Hollywood great.
-Created by his son, George Jr., himself an Emmy and Peabody Award-winning writer, producer and director, “George Stevens: A Filmmaker’s Journey”.
+Created by his son, George Jr., himself an Emmy and Peabody Award-winning writer, producer and director, "George Stevens: A Filmmaker's Journey" premieres Wednesday, July 13 at 9 p.m.
+(ET) on PBS (check local listings.)
 Below are edited excerpts from an interview with the younger Stevens:

 Q: What first got you interested in doing this film?